Home

 500 L: View of the Wawel Cathedral, Krakow

-Stanislas was born in 1030 into a noble family at Szczepanow, and was ordained in Krakow and consecrated a bishop in 1072.
+Stanislas was born on July 26, 1030, into a noble family at Szczepanow.
+He was educated at a cathedral school in Gniezno (at the time, the capital of Poland) and was ordained in Krakow.
+In the year 1072, he was consecrated a bishop and that year succeeded Lambert II Suła as Bishop of Kraków.
 Historian David Farmer describes him as “a zealous reformer, a tireless preacher, and a generous benefactor to the poor.”

 Wawel Cathedral, Krakow, Poland

-St. Stanislaus was often referred to by Pope Saint John Paul II during his first visit to Poland in 1979, especially as representative of the ‘moral order’ which the bishop of Szczpanow attempted to uphold 900 years earlier.
+The memory of Saint Stanislaus was often invoked by Pope John Paul II during his first visit to Poland in 1979, especially as representative of the ‘moral order’ which the bishop of Szczpanow attempted to uphold 900 years earlier.
 It was a clear message to the Polish people under communist rule.
 In addition to Poland, Stanislaus is also venerated in Lithuania, Byelorussia, and the Ukraine.

 REFERENCES: